hdmf-dev/hdmf-zarr/docs/source/storage.rst

 Region references
 -----------------

-Region references, are similar to object references, but instead of references other Datasets or Groups, region references link to subsets of another Dataset.
+Region references are similar to object references, but instead of references other Datasets or Groups, region references link to subsets of another Dataset.
 To identify region references, the reserved attribute ``zarr_dtype`` is set to ``'region'`` (see also :ref:`sec-zarr-storage-attributes-reserved`).
 In addition to the ``source`` and ``path``, the  py:class:`~hdmf_zarr.utils.ZarrReference` object will also need to